corentinbouton/uk-politics/README.md

 The primary goal of this project is to build a machine learning model that can accurately classify speeches based on the political party affiliation of the speaker.
 Specifically, the project involves:

-- Preprocessing the speech data through tokenization, stop words removal, custom cleaning rules, stemming, and vectorization using TF-IDF.
+- Preprocessing the speech data through tokenization, stop words removal, custom cleaning rules, stemming, sentiment analysis and vectorization using TF-IDF.
 - Training and validating the model using speeches from speakers affiliated with either the Labour Party or the Conservative Party, with the remaining speeches reserved for the test set.
 - Utilizing a Random Forest model for prediction.
 - Calculating a score ranging from 0 to 1 (left to right-wing) for each speech in the test set, allowing for the plotting of a political scale for each political party in the UK.